cloudmesh-community/fa18-523-60/project-report/report.md

 Instacart customers, more specifically on the 3 million orders that are publicly available via the Kaggle platform.
-The application built by our team allows a seamless download of the dataset via Kaggle’s public API and data import into MongoDB with use of PyMongo.
+The application built by our team allows a seamless download of the dataset via Kaggle’s public API and data import into MongoDB.
 Once in this NoSQL database, the data is ultimately joined and wrapped into a form ready for data analysis.
-The exploratory analysis and visualizations are completed with help of Python and its packages such as Numpy, Pandas, Matplotlib, Altair, and Seaborn.
+The exploratory analysis is completed with use of PyMongo and the visualizations are completed with help of Python and its packages such as Numpy, Pandas, Matplotlib, Altair, and Seaborn.
 In this segment, the project touches upon statistics such as Average Order Size, Average Item Quantity per Order, Time of Order, Most Frequently Purchased Items, Most Frequently Purchased Categories of Items, and similar.
-The final stage of the project includes technology benchmarking, where our team is comparing MongoDB performance on a local machine, on a virtual machine, and on a fully automated cloud service – Mongo Atlas.
+The final stage of the project includes technology benchmarking, where our team is comparing MongoDB performance on a local machine, on a virtual machine, and on a cloud service – Mongo Atlas.
 We are hoping that the results and the underlying idea of our research will not only encourage other researchers to consider MongoDB as a suitable medium in future Big Data applications, considering its cloud capabilities, but also encourage